 Integrating the themes of gratitude and being thankful is a common practice around Thanksgiving.
 These themes are great to teach about throughout the year as well.
-Here are some ideas for teaching ELLs how to express that they are thankful, including a FREE writing activity.
+Here are some ideas for teaching ELLs how to express what they are thankful for, including a FREE writing activity.

 I am Thankful Writing